Ring-Shaped Steel Plate Shear Walls

 The ring-shaped steel plate shear wall (RS-SPSW) builds on the advantages of conventional solid steel plate shear walls, but has improved seismic performance, reduced demands on boundary elements, and allows simple shear beam-to-column connections.
 The RS-SPSW consists of a SPSW in which the steel web plate is cut with a pattern of holes leaving ring-shaped portions of steel connected by diagonal links.
 The ring shape resists out of plane buckling through the mechanics of how a circular ring deforms into an ellipse.
 It has been shown analytically, through prior experimentation, and finite element analysis that the ring’s compression diagonal will shorten a similar amount as the tension diagonal elongates.
 Essentially, the slack is removed in the direction perpendicular to the tension field thus resisting the tendency for the plate to buckle out of plane.
 Because of the unique features of the ring’s mode of distortion, the load-deformation response of the resulting RS-SPSW system can exhibit full hysteretic behavior.
 Reduced buckling also leads to greatly improved stiffness.
 Improved energy dissipation and stiffness make the moment connections that are required for conventional SPSW unnecessary.
 Furthermore, through the introduction of more design variables associated with the geometry of the rings, it is possible to separately tune the strength, stiffness, and ductility of the RS-SPSW system.

+An example of the small scale tests (Egorova et al. 2014).
 Want to see a video of the test?
 Click Here!

 Maurya, A. (2012) Computational Simulation and Analytical Development of Buckling Resistant Steel Plate Shear Wall (BR-SPSW), M.S.
 Thesis, Virginia Tech

 - End-Plate Moment Connections